D4N13LxD4V1D/ghostless-pacman/README.md

 ## Gameplay

+## Requirements
+The game only runs on Windows currently.

 ## Running the Game
 To build and run the code from source, follow the following steps:
 1. Download the source of the game by cloning this repository or by downloading it as ZIP file and extracting it to your preffered directory.